Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-excel/microsoft-excel-quiz.md

 - [ ] Show in Compact For or Show in Outline Form
 - [x] Show in Tabular Form or Show in Outline Form

-#### Q12.
-A cell contains the value 7.877 and you want it to display as 7.9.
-How can you accomplish this?

-- [ ] Use the ROUND() function.
-- [x] Click the Decrease Decimal button twice.
-- [ ] In the cells group on the Home tab, click Format > Format Cells.
-Then click the Alignment tab and select Right Indent.
-- [ ] Click the Decrease Decimal button once.

 #### Q13.
 Which formula is NOT equivalent to all of the others?

 - [ ] =A3+A4+A5+A6